 Nick Grant is a freelance energy consultant and principal of Elemental Solutions.
 His interest in closing the performance gap between design and reality led him to the Passivhaus Standard of which he is one of the UK pioneers.
-Nick also works on building related eco-design including lighting, sanitary ware and composting toilets.
 He is an active contributor to discussions on sustainable design but is also a practical engineer and self builder.
-He was a long time Trustee of the AECB and is Technical Director of the Passivhaus Trust.
+Nick was a long time Trustee of the AECB and is Technical Director of the Passivhaus Trust.

 Alan is an energy consultant and building services engineer specialising in Passivhaus design.
-Alan has probably worked on more UK Passivhaus projects than anyone else.
+He has probably worked on more UK Passivhaus projects than anyone else.
 Nick and Alan worked together on some of the first UK Passivhaus Schools, many housing projects and the first Passivhaus Archives in the UK.
 We have co-authored many papers and technical articles, some of which are available to download here.
 Alan has worked for Ove Arup, Max Fordham and Peter Warm but is now freelance.

 Charles Decourcy Grylls

 Charles is an architect in practice with his wife Leah Dempsey.
 We first worked together when he was with Architype and work together on a steady stream of local Passivhaus projects including single family dwellings, extensions and deep retrofits with Mike Whitfield and Alan Clarke.
 Charles shares my passion for elegant simplicity and attention to detail.
 His construction drawings are the best I have seen.

 Colin and I first collaborated to design and manufacture lighting for Architype’s new Hereford office but are always keen to find excuses to work and play together.
 We developed an eco-minimal task lamp called Lock Lamp which Colin manufactures in his rural Herefordshire workshop.

 Mike helped us build our home in the late 90s and we regularly work together on a range of projects.
 Although Mike Whitfield Construction Ltd are masters of oak frames and natural stone they are Passivhaus converts and only work on very low energy buildings with a number of certified Passivhaus projects completed.
-Working with Charles Grylls we have developed avery simple Passivhaus details for timber construction.
+Working with Charles Grylls we have developed very simple Passivhaus details for timber construction.

 Architype, Jono Hines